Compare Tree Pruning Quotes Now

 This ensures the longevity of the tree.

-If you wanted to prune every year, I would not exceed more than 10% of the trees foliage.
+If you wanted to prune every year, I would not exceed more than 10% of the foliage of the trees.

 Why prune trees anyway?

 There are lots of reasons pruning a tree is a great idea.
-Firstly because it is really good for the trees health.
+Firstly because it is really good for the health of the trees.
 When you remove branches you are freeing up resources for the tree to spend on other things like new growth and thickening current branches.

 Other reasons include: